 Student: Any individual who has applied to the university and/or is taking courses at Jacksonville State University on a full-time, part-time, or non-degree seeking basis.
-Included in this definition are those enrolled at all campuses and remote locations (i.e., online, study abroad, etc.).
-Student status lasts until conferral of a degree or certificate or is permanently separated from the university for academic or non-academic reasons.
-Also included are those individuals who are not officially enrolled for a particular semester, but who have a continuing relationship with the university.
+This definition includes those enrolled at all campuses and remote locations (i.e., online, study abroad, etc.).
+Student status lasts until the conferral of a degree or certificate or is permanently separated from the university for academic or non-academic reasons.
+Also included are those individuals who are not officially enrolled for a particular semester but have a continuing relationship with the university.